LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 The default web server configuration for Lasso Server will direct all paths beginning with "/lasso9" to Lasso Server.
 This is the default method for accessing LassoApps over the web, though the configuration can be modified for other situations or server requirements.
-See **Server Configuration** below.
+See `Server Configuration`_ below.

 Resources
 ---------

 Nodes not only serve as containers for sub-nodes, they also represent zero or more resources.
-These resources represent data files, such as images, css, or Lasso source files.
+These resources represent data files, such as images, CSS, or Lasso source files.
 Resource are used to produce an object which the LassoApp system must then transform into a format suitable for sending back to the client.
 Each resource is associated with a content type.
-This association is done either explicitly using the resource file's name, or by relying on the default content type, which is text/html.
+This association is done either explicitly using the resource file's name, or by relying on the default content type, which is :mimetype:`text/html`.

 .. figure:: /_static/LassoApps_Nodes.png
    :alt: node hierarchy